TL-System/ns.py/README.md

 ## Current Examples (in increasing levels of complexity)

-* `basic.py`: a basic example that connects two packet generators to a network wire with a propagation delay distribution, and then to a packet sink.
+* `basic.py`: A basic example that connects two packet generators to a network wire with a propagation delay distribution, and then to a packet sink.
+It showcases `PacketDistGenerator`, `PacketSink`, and `Wire`.

 * `overloaded_switch.py`: an example that contains a packet generator connected to a downstream switch port, which is then connected to a packet sink.
+It showcases `PacketDistGenerator`, `PacketSink`, and `Port`.

-* `mm1.py`: this example shows how to simulate a switching port with exponential packet inter-arrival times and exponentially distributed packet sizes.
+* `mm1.py`: this example shows how to simulate a port with exponential packet inter-arrival times and exponentially distributed packet sizes.
+It showcases `PacketDistGenerator`, `PacketSink`, `Port`, and `PortMonitor`.

 * `token_bucket.py`: this example creates a traffic shaper whose bucket size is the same as the packet size, and whose bucket rate is one half the input packet rate.
+It showcases `PacketDistGenerator`, `PacketSink`, and `TokenBucketShaper`.

-* `wfq.py`: an example of using the WFQ/virtual clock scheduler.
+* `wfq.py`: this example shows how to use the Weighted Fair Queueing (WFQ) scheduler.
+It showcases `PacketDistGenerator`, `PacketSink`, `Splitter` and `WFQServer`.

-* `drr.py`: an example of using the Deficit Round Robin (DRR) scheduler.
+* `drr.py`: this example shows how to use the Deficit Round Robin (DRR) scheduler.
+It showcases `PacketDistGenerator`, `PacketSink`, `Splitter` and `DRRServer`.

+* `red_wfq.py`: this example shows how to combine a Random Early Detection (RED) buffer (or a tail-drop buffer) and a WFQ server.
+The RED or tail-drop buffer serves as an upstream input buffer, configured to recognize that its downstream element has a zero-buffer configuration.
+The WFQ server is initialized with zero buffering as the downstream element after the RED or tail-drop buffer.
+Packets will be dropped when the downstream WFQ server is the bottleneck.
+It showcases `PacketDistGenerator`, `PacketSink`, `Port`, `REDPort`, `WFQServer`, and `Splitter`, as well as how `zero_buffer` and `zero_downstream_buffer` can be used to construct more complex network elements using elementary elements.

-* `fattree-fifo.py`: an example that shows how to construct and use a FatTree topology for network flow simulation.
+* `fattree_fifo.py`: an example that shows how to construct and use a FatTree topology for network flow simulation.
+It showcases `PacketDistGenerator`, `PacketSink`, and `SimplePacketSwitch`.

 ## Writing New Network Components